yvesdebeer/vuejs-shopping-cart/README.md

 **Create a new node.js application in a directory/folder outside your shopping cart application/folder**

-This node.js application will act as an authentication layer between your Front-end VUE.JS application and the IBM AppID service.
-This application makes use of the 'express'-framework (to serve URL's for authentication) and the openid-client to perform the oauth communication with IBM AppID.
+This node.js application will act as an authentication layer between your Frontend VueJs application and the 'IBM AppID' service.
+This application makes use of the 'Express' framework (to serve URL's for authentication) and the openid-client module to perform the oauth communication with IBM AppID.

 Create a 'package.json' file in your newly created folder: e.g. 'nodejs-authentication':